vzool/docs/app/admin-guide/README.md

 * [Adding Custom Branding](./branding.md)

 ::: tip Contribute to Development
 Interested in helping out making Directus a better platform?
-Checkout the [Directus Contributer Guide](../contributer-guide/) where you'll find everything you need to get started.
+Checkout the [Directus App Contributer Guide](../contributer-guide) where you'll find everything you need to get started.
 :::